Educational Teachers

 For some of the statements, you may need to ask the parents.

-1. My student is extremely sensitive with one or more senses and doesn’t function effectively in the classroom (such as sounds, light, or touch).
+1. My student is extremely sensitive to sounds, light, or touch.
+They don’t function effectively in the classroom.
 (5 points)

 2. The positions and alignment of my student’s feet are different.
 (2 points)